Arkansas bill of sale form

 Arkansas bill of sale

-In Arkansas, a bill of sale is a legal document provided by the Arkansas Office of Motor Vehicle (OMV) to document the sales transaction between a seller and a purchaser.
-Arkansas bill of sale states clearly that on a specific date, with a particular amount, the seller transfers the ownership of the vehicle to the purchaser.
+In Arkansas, a bill of sale is a legal document provided by the Arkansas Office of Motor Vehicles (OMV) to document the sales transaction between a seller and a purchaser.

-Note: If you want to use the bill of sale for other valuable assets such as a boat, trailer, motorcycle, etc., you can use our corresponding bill of sale for the boat, bill of sale for a trailer, and motorcycle bill of sale, etc. We also provide a blank bill of sale if you don’t find any specific bill of sale form for the item you want to sell.
+Note: If you wish to use the bill of sale for other valuable assets, such as a boat, trailer, or motorcycle, you can use our corresponding bill of sale templates specifically designed for these types of assets.

 Arkansas OMV accepts a complete title instead of a bill of sale document, but they require the bill of sale in the following situations: